Last Updated on December 13, 2023

 This means that bottles and cans need to be empty of all liquids.
 Other food containers like yogurt tubs and pasta sauce jars should be rinsed.

-Any food, soda, beer, etc. that gets on the paper renders it unrecyclable and can ruin and entire bale.
+Any food, soda, beer, etc. that gets on the paper renders it unrecyclable and can ruin an entire bale.

-With the onslaught of online shopping we have more cardboard boxes than every before.
+With the onslaught of online shopping, we have more cardboard boxes than ever before.
 It is more important than ever to learn eco friendly ways to recycle cardboard.
 You do NOT have to remove the tape and the labels (unless it’s excessive like tape all around the box), but you should break the boxes down.

 This way, the boxes can be reused.
 We should try to keep our resources in play for as long as possible before recycling.
 Remember, recycling is a last resort.

 We should first reduce the amount of products we’re consuming that come in cardboard boxes.
 Then, we should reuse the cardboard boxes as many times as possible.
 Only when the cardboard box can no longer be used, should we recycle them.

-Brown paper is recyclable, but once again, before recycling see if someone else will take it and reuse it.
+Brown paper is recyclable, but once again, see if someone else will take it and reuse it before recycling.